vufind-org/learning-vufind-book/source/adminvufind.rst

 When you run a service in production, it is a good practice to maintain a “staging” server that you can use for testing upgrades and customizations before you deploy them to your users.
 Having a staging server can also be valuable for index regeneration.

-Imagine, for example, that you have have configured two identical VuFind servers: one for staging, and one for production.
+Imagine, for example, that you have configured two identical VuFind servers: one for staging, and one for production.
 As long as both servers are running exactly the same Solr version with exactly the same schema, you could follow these steps to perform a minimal-disruption reindex process:

 1. On the staging server, reset your index as described in 6.3.1, and reindex all of your records as described in chapters 3 and 11.